If you're considering moving to a new city for the new year, Europe offers several attractive options.

 The report says mid-sized cities in the wealthiest countries tended to fare exceptionally well in the survey.

-But this year, the top ten cities are also those that have managed “to go back to normal” with fewer COVID-19 restrictions.
+But this year, the top 10 cities are also those that have managed “to go back to normal” with fewer COVID-19 restrictions.

 The pandemic has largely cast a long shadow over the EIU’s global liveability rankings for the last two years, with lockdowns and social distancing measures affecting all the report’s indicators.

-But the world is getting back to normal, according to the data compiled in the report.
+But in 2022, the world was finally getting back to normal, according to the data compiled in the report.